snigi-gupta/AttendingUniversityAtBuffalo/Computer Science Important Tips/README.md

   - Send a personalized LinkedIn note when you are sending a connection request.
 - Never give up

 ### If you still have questions, you can start a new discussion in the discussion tab of the Github page.
 That way your question can be valuable and helpful to someone else too.
-I will answer it whenever possible.
+I get notified via email when you submit your question and I am pretty quick with my responses on GitHub!

 ### All the very best for your Masters journey!
 You will rock it!
 *This was last updated on 17 Jan 2021